Tigernach of Clones

 Tigernach mac Coirpri (d.
-549) was an early Irish saint, patron saint of Clones (Co.
-Monaghan) in the province of Ulster.
+549) was an early Irish saint, patron saint of Clones (County Monaghan) in the province of Ulster.

 Background

 Tigernach or Tiarnach of Clones (anglicised Tierney) was one of the pre-eminent saints of the territory ruled by the Uí Chremthainn dynasty, together with Mac Caírthinn of Clogher and Mo Laisse of Devenish.
 His principal foundation is Clones, which lay in the western part of Fernmag, a kingdom ruled by the Uí Chremthainn branch Uí Nad Sluaig.
-The first foundation by Tigernach, in about the same area, is Gabáil-liúin, now Galloon Island, Upper Lough Erne (Co.
-Fermanagh), on the border of that kingdom.
+The first foundation by Tigernach, in about the same area, is Gabáil-liúin, now Galloon Island, Upper Lough Erne (County Fermanagh), on the border of that kingdom.